weaversa/cryptol-course/labs/Language/Basics.md

 170141183460469231731687303715884105727
 ```

 The first example defaults to type `Integer`.
-In the second, I
+In the second, 1-bit
-explicitly state that I want 1 bit addition and so the computation is
+addition is explicitly stateed so that the computation is essentially
-modular addition.
+modular addition (XOR).
 The third shows that `^^` is exponentiation.

 The division (`/`) operation is not what a mathematician imagines in
 modular arithmetic.
 For instance `3 * 3 == 1 : [3]` so a mathematician